Trương Đình Dzu: 1967 election bid

 Dzu was arrested and brought before a Special Military Court on 26 July 1968 and sentenced to five years of hard labour, but due to public pressure in South Vietnam and abroad, he was released after only five months.

+Later life

-After the fall of Saigon in April 1975, accused of contacts with American officials and the Central Intelligence Agency, Dzu was sent to a re-education camp by the new communist government.
-He is believed to have died in the mid-1980s.
+There are various accounts of his life after the fall of Saigon in April 1975.
+Some sources said that he was accused of contacts with American officials and the Central Intelligence Agency and was sent to a re-education camp by the new communist government, eventually dying in the mid-1980s.
+Other sources said he was invited by the new government to serve as a senior adviser in Hanoi, where he lived in Từ Liêm district and later died in Ho Chi Minh City c.
+1991.

+Personal life

+Dzu is a member of the Rotary Club and was once its director for Southeast Asia.
+He was known for wearing his Rotary Club tie.

 Dzu's son, David Truong, who was living in the United States since the mid-1960s, was in 1978 convicted of espionage for the Vietnamese government.